6 Approximate derivatives in Julia

 We might be interested not in the derivative at a point, but in the derivative as a function.
 This is how we think of the derivative when we say if \(f(x) = \sin(x)\), the \(f'(x) = \cos(x)\).
 Mathematically, from this viewpoint, the derivative is referred to as an operator, as it takes a function and returns a function.

-We can reproduce this behavior easily enough with julia, as functions are first class objects: they can be passed as arguments and returned as values.
+We can reproduce this behavior easily enough with Julia, as functions are first class objects: they can be passed as arguments and returned as values.

 First, let’s define a function to find the derivative at a point using the “forward difference quotient”: